y9c/variant/README.md

 │    --npad         -n  TEXT  Number of padding base to call motif.
-If you  │ │                             want to set different left and right pads,    │ │                             use comma to separate them. (eg. 2,3)         │ │    --with-header  -H        With header line in input file.               │ │    --columns      -c  TEXT  Sets columns for site info.                   │ │                             (Chrom,Pos,Strand)                            │
+If you  │ │                             want to set different left and right pads,    │ │                             use comma to separate them. (eg. 2,3)         │ │    --padding      -p  TEXT  Padding base to use for motif.
+'N' by default │ │                             but can be set to any single letter           │ │    --with-header  -H        With header line in input file.               │ │    --columns      -c  TEXT  Sets columns for site info.                   │ │                             (Chrom,Pos,Strand)                            │